OKRs vs. KPIs in Performance Management: When to Use Each and Why It Matters

 Most HR tech stacks are graveyards for forgotten metrics.
 You track everything from average tenure to seat utilization, yet your strategic goals remain stuck in a holding pattern.
 This is the performance paradox: the more data you collect without a clear framework, the less progress you actually make.

 You are likely caught between keeping the lights on and trying to drive the company forward.
 Most teams fail because they treat every number as equally important, leading to massive burnout and zero strategic movement.
-This isn't just an admin problem; it is a clarity problem.

 To break the cycle, you must distinguish between the health of your engine and the destination of your car.
 If you cannot separate what you monitor from what you want to change, your team will keep spinning their wheels.